enova/pgl_ddl_deploy/README.md

 # pgl_ddl_deploy
-Automated DDL deployment using Pglogical
+Transparent DDL replication for Postgres 9.5+

 ## High Level Description
-As of Postgres 10.0, there is no deeply native way to propagate DDL to other DB clusters.
-Normally this is a puzzle with logical replication, where we have excellent DML replication but are left to figure out DDL propagation in the application deployment process.
+With any current logical replication technology for Postgres, we normally have excellent ways to replicate DML events (`INSERT`, `UPDATE`, `DELETE`), but are left to figure out propagating DDL changes on our own.
+That is, when we create new tables, alter tables, and the like, we have to manage this separately in our application deployment process in order to make those same changes on logical replicas, and add such tables to replication.

+As of Postgres 10.0, there is no native way to do "transparent DDL replication" to other Postgres clusters alongside any logical replication technology, built on standard Postgres.

+This project is an attempt to do just that.
+The framework is built on the following concepts:
+- Event triggers always fire on DDL events, and thus give us immediate access to what we want
+- Event triggers gives us access (from 9.5+) to what objects are being altered
+- We can see what SQL the client is executing within an event trigger
+- We can validate and choose to propagate that SQL statement to subscribers
+- We can add new tables to replication at the point of creation, prior to any DML execution

-This project is an attempt to create a very robust way to do this using the client's SQL command combined with event trigger functionality starting with postgres 9.5.
-Although it does not cover 100% of cases, we believe the functionality and robustness is significant enough to add great value in many Postgres environments.
+In many environments, this may cover most if not all DDL statements that are executed in an application environment.
+We know this doesn't cover 100% of edge cases, but we believe the functionality and robustness is significant enough to add great value in many Postgres environments.
+We also think it's possible to expand this concept by further leveraging the Postgres parser.
+There is much detail below on what the Limitations and Restrictions are of this framework.

-NOTE: The concept implemented here could be extended with any replication framework that can propagate SQL to subscribers, i.e. skytools and Postgres' built-in logical replication starting at 10.0.
+**NOTE**: The concept implemented here could be extended with any replication framework that can propagate SQL to subscribers, i.e. skytools and Postgres' built-in logical replication starting at 10.0.
 The reason this has not already been done is because of time constraints, and because there are a lot of specifics related to each replication technology.
-I would welcome a project to extend this to work with any replication technology.
+We would welcome a project to extend this to work with any replication technology.

 ## Features
 - Any SQL statement can be propagated directly to subscribers without any modification to